ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * `GameObject affectingObject` - The object that is being affected.
  * `VRTK_InteractableObject monitoringObject` - The interactable object that is being monitored.
- * `VRTK_InteractObjectAppearance.InteractionType interactionType` - The type of interaction initiating the event.
+ * `VRTK_InteractableObject.InteractionType interactionType` - The type of interaction initiating the event.

 ### Example